RaizorDev/cell/README.md

 ###Filters

-You can also add filter functions to your modules to control what does the module can accept as data passed to a function thru the broadcast method.
+As mentioned previously, filter functions can be incorporated on your modules to control valid data passed to a function through the `broadcast` method.

 ```javascript